 And people who want to donate items should always check what is needed, and if the organisation is able to transport them.

-Here are some of the other ways you can donate to Ukraine
+Here are some of ways you can help Ukraine

-The DEC, which has launched an emergency appeal to help Ukrainian civilians, is made up of 15 agencies including the British Red Cross, Oxfam and Save the Children, and works with local partners in Ukraine and in neighbouring countries to help provide food, water, shelter and medical assistance.
+The Disasters Emergency Committee (DEC), which has launched an emergency appeal to help Ukrainian civilians, is made up of 15 agencies including the British Red Cross, Oxfam and Save the Children, and works with local partners in Ukraine and in neighbouring countries to help provide food, water, shelter and medical assistance.

 Support Ukrainian and local journalists